becarpenter/animaIPJ/IPJautonomic.md

 objectives supported by ASAs.

 Rather than being a traditional type-length-value protocol, GRASP messages use CBOR (Concise Binary Object Representation), which provides an extensible data model derived from JSON (JavaScript Object Notation), but with a simple and efficient binary encoding.
-CBOR's flexibility enables GRASP to accommodate a very wide range of data types, with protocol elements often mapping directly into various high-level language representations.
+CBOR’s flexibility enables GRASP to accommodate a very wide range of data types, with protocol elements often mapping directly into various high-level language representations.

 The word “objective” has a special meaning in GRASP.
 It is a data structure whose main contents are a *name* and a *value*.
 An objective